fcichos/CompSoft22/source/lectures/L4/assignment_4.rst

 Exercise 4
 ==========

-The fourth assignment will be about the topic which is bothering us at the moment - COVID19!
+The fourth assignment will be about the topic which is still bothering - COVID19!
 You will apply your knowledge about

 1. Classes and objects
 2. Flow Control